Australia's flame-scarred Kangaroo Valley calls for tourists to return

 The tourism industry estimates the fires that raged throughout the holiday season have already cost it almost A$1 billion ($688 million).

-Kangaroo Valley, a wildlife haven 150 km (93 miles) south of Sydney, was badly affected as video of blazing forests went global and scared away holidaymakers both from home and abroad.
+Kangaroo Valley, a wildlife haven 150 kms (93 miles) south of Sydney, was badly affected as video of blazing forests went global and scared away holidaymakers both from home and abroad.

 Now, several days of rain and a break in the heat wave have reduced the number of active fires across the country’s densely populated southeast.

-“A lot of tourists were told not to come because of the bushfires risk,” says Andi Santos, a resident who is organizing a fundraising dinner for the town.
+“A lot of tourists were told not to come because of the bushfires risk,” says Andi Csantos, a resident who is organizing a fundraising dinner for the town.

 “That risk is now totally over.
 And it’s really important that people come and support our community so that our businesses can continue.”